GoodforGod/dummymaker/README.md

 ### Factory Methods

-Factory can not only instantiate classes but also provides other contracts to manipulate with objects like using provided supplier.
+Factory not only instantiate classes but also provides other contracts to manipulate with objects like using supplier.

 ```java
 final GenFactory factory = new GenFactory();